BenjaminWendtner/Jhana/README.md

 ```

 An object of this class would already has all the fields, the database table has.
 All models provide a base-set of functionalities: *all, count, find, find_by, sql, create, save, delete, validate.*
-Here is an example on you could use this:
+Here is an example on how you could use this:
 ```php
 $user = User::find(23);
 $user->name = 'Max Mustermann';